Government reveals more info about kinship financial allowances pilot

 According to the Department for Education guidance issued today all local authorities are eligible to apply, except those that:

-- already offer a regular financial allowance that matches the foster care national minimum allowance to kinship carers with legal orders (obtained) that meet the eligibility criteria for this pilot – local authorities are not eligible to apply if their existing financial offer matches the pilot offer.
+• already offer a regular financial allowance that matches the fostering national minimum allowance (NMA) to kinship carers with legal orders (obtained) that meet the eligibility criteria for this pilot – local authorities are not eligible to apply if their existing financial offer matches the pilot offer.

 Local authorities have until 15 July to apply to be part of the trial.
-Further information can be found here.
+Further information can be found on GOV.UK

-The Department for Education (DfE) has launched the long-awaited pilot of a financial allowance for kinship carers on the 17 June , following the government’s Spending Review.
+The Department for Education (DfE) has launched an expression of interest for local authorities to participate in the long-awaited pilot of a financial allowance for kinship carers on 17 June, following the government’s Spending Review.

-The pilot project or ‘trial’ will provide a financial allowance for eligible kinship carers in up to 10 local authority areas, equivalent to the fostering National Minimum Allowance (NMA).
+The pilot project or ‘trial’ will provide a financial allowance for eligible kinship carers in up to 10 local authority areas in England, equivalent to the fostering national minimum allowance (NMA).

-The last government originally announced a trial of financial allowances for kinship carers in the National Kinship Care Strategy which launched in December 2023.
-In October 2024, the government confirmed that it will invest £40 million to support kinship carers in England by “trialling a new kinship allowance in up to 10 local authorities.”
+The last government originally committed to a trial of financial allowances for kinship carers in the National Kinship Care Strategy in December 2023.
+In October 2024, the government reaffirmed a commitment and said it would invest £40 million to support kinship carers in England by “trialling a new kinship allowance in up to 10 local authorities.”

 The government’s rationale for a pilot – rather than the universal introduction of allowances as we’ve repeatedly called for – is that it wants to test whether providing financial support for kinship carers helps keep children with their families and out of the care system.